khenderick/zfs-snap-manager/README.md

     snapshot = True
     schema = 7d3w0m0y

+    [zpool/backups/data]
+    mountpoint = /mnt/backups/data
+    time = 23:00
+    snapshot = False
+    replicate_endpoint = ssh other.remote.server.org
+    replicate_source = zpool/data
+    schema = 7d3w11m4y

 A summary of the different options:

-* mountpoint: Points to the location to which the volume is mounted.
+* mountpoint: Points to the location to which the dataset is mounted, None for volumes
 * time: Can be either a timestamp in 24h notation after which a snapshot needs to be taken.
-It can also be 'trigger' indicating that it will take a snapshot as soon as a file with name '.trigger' is found in the volume's mountpoint.
-This can be used in case data is for example rsynced to the volume.
+It can also be 'trigger' indicating that it will take a snapshot as soon as a file with name '.trigger' is found in the dataset's mountpoint.
+This can be used in case data is for example rsynced to the dataset.
 * snapshot: Indicates whether a snapshot should be taken or not.
-It might be possible that only cleaning needs to be executed if this volume is actually a target for another machine.
+It might be possible that only cleaning needs to be executed if this dataset is actually a replication target for another machine.
 * replicate_endpoint: Can be left empty if replicating on localhost (e.g. copying snapshots to other pool).
 Should be omitted if no replication is required.
 * replicate_target: The target to which the snapshots should be send.
+Should be omitted if no replication is required or a replication_source is specified.
-Should be omitted if no replication is required.
+* replicate_source: The source from which to pull the snapshots to receive onto the local dataset.
+Should be omitted if no replication is required or a replication_target is specified.
 * schema: In case the snapshots should be cleaned, this is the schema the manager will use to clean.
 * preexec: A command that will be executed, before snapshot/replication.
 Should be omitted if nothing should be executed
 * postexec: A command that will be executed, after snapshot/replication,  but before the cleanup.
 Should be omitted if nothing should be executed